omnigoat/Shellbent/ReadMe.md

 Predicates allow a configuration to be limited to certain situations.

 **Basic filters** \
-These check if various source-control systems are present.
-This is done by recursing up the folder heirarchy of the solution/document.
+These filters are a boolean yes or no value if the given state is available.
+The filter `solution` evaluates to `true` if a solution is loaded.
+The remaining filters are about the presence of source-control systems.
+This is determined by recursing up the folder heirarchy of the solution/document.
 These basic filters are:
+ * `solution`
  * `git`
  * `vsr`
  * `svn`